 The institute is always looking to recruit top PhD students.
 Applications for PhD can be made here.
 This provides us with all the information we require to consider your application properly.

-Details of specific PhD project opportunities at the Institute for Digital Communications (IDCoM) can be found here.
+Details of specific PhD project opportunities at the Institute for Imaging, Data and Communications (IDCoM) can be found here.